devbridge/frontend-handbook/docs/CSS/pseudo-class.md

 It selects HTML elements with certain UI state (i.e. `:focus`, `:active`, `:valid`) or in specific DOM position context (i.e. `:root`, `:first-child`, `:not()`).\
 Pseudo-class selectors do not work in JS.

-State-related pseudo-classes can be only applied to certain HTML elements, i.e. `:checked` is only valid for `checkbox` and `radio` inputs. `:focus` is valid for form controls and elements with `tabindex` and `contenteditable` attributes.
+State-related pseudo-classes can be only applied to certain HTML elements, i.e. `:checked` is only valid for `checkbox` and `radio` inputs. `:focus` is valid for form controls and elements with `tabindex` or `contenteditable` attributes.

 When an element's state changes (i.e. element gets `:hover`, `:checked` etc), it's possible to change not only the element itself, but also use it's context.
 For example, when you `:hover` an ancestor element (`.container`), it also updates style of the nested button.